"""

 phi : int, optional

-Set the number of points in the latitude direction
+Number of points in the latitude direction.

 theta : int, optional

-Set the number of points in the longitude direction
+Number of points in the longitude direction.

 Returns